-13. The contractor shall not be permitted to tender for works in the BPBCC Division (responsible for award and execution of contracts) in which his near relative is posted as Divisional Accountant or as an officer in any capacity between the grades of Superintending Engineer and Assistant Engineer (both inclusive).
+13. The contractor shall not be permitted to tender for works in the BPBCC Division wing (responsible for award and execution of contracts) in which his near relative is posted as Divisional Accountant or as an officer in any capacity between the grades of Superintending Engineer and Assistant Engineer (both inclusive).
 He shall also intimate the names of persons who are working with him in any capacity or are subsequently employed by him and who are near relatives to any gazetted officer in the BPBCC Any breach of this condition by the contractor would render him liable to be removed from the approved list of contractors of this Department.

 14. No Engineer of Gazette rank or other Gazette officer employed in Engineering or Administrative duties in an Engineering Department of the Government of Bihar is allowed to work as a contractor for a period of two years after his retirement from Government service, without the previous permission of the Government of Bihar in writing.
 This contract is liable to be cancelled if either the contractor or any of his employee is found any time to be such a person who had not obtained the permission to the Government of Bihar as aforesaid before submission of the tender or engagement in the contractors service.

 15. The tender for the works shall remain open for acceptance for a period of 180 days from the date of opening of tenders.
-If any tenderer withdraws his tender before the said period or issue of letter of acceptance, whichever is earlier, or makes any modifications in the terms and conditions of the tender which are not acceptable to the department, then the BPBCC shall, without prejudice to any other right or remedy, be at liberty to forfeit % of the said earnest money as aforesaid.6.
-The Department has right to cancel or postpone any work without given any notice or clarification.
+If any tenderer withdraws his tender before the said period or issue of letter of acceptance, whichever is earlier, or makes any modifications in the terms and conditions of the tender which are not acceptable to the department, then the BPBCC shall, without prejudice to any other right or remedy, be at liberty to forfeit 100 % of the said earnest money as aforesaid.

+16. The Department has right to cancel or postpone any work without given any notice or clarification.

 17. The Department may add or delete any of the condition required for execution of any work.